libreworks/caridea-acl/README.md

 ## Definitions

-Our permission API deals with three concepts: Subjects, Verbs, and Resources.
+Our permission API deals with three concepts: Subjects, Verbs, and Targets.

-A *resource* is something that can be protected.
+A *target* is something that can be protected.
 It has a type and an identifier.
 It could be a record from your database, a controller method in your application, or a URL.

 A *subject* is a user or role that can be allowed or denied access. `caridea-acl` ships with two kinds of `Subject`s: *principal* and *role*.
 For instance, the currently authenticated user has a principal `Subject` with the username, and several role `Subject`s with the role names (e.g. `admin`, `user`, `us-citizen`).

-A *verb* is the action the `Subject` can take on the `Resource` (e.g. *read*, *create*, *submit*).
+A *verb* is the action the `Subject` can take on the `Target` (e.g. *read*, *create*, *submit*).

-`Resource` and `Subject` are classes, not interfaces.
+`Target` and `Subject` are classes, not interfaces.
 Since we intend ACLs to be immutable and potentially serializable, we'd rather you not add interfaces onto your own domain classes.

 ## Examples